In addition to its core tasks in Europe, EASA works internationally to promote aviation safety.

 EASA provides technical assistance to countries and regions around the world, aiming to improve the regulatory and oversight capabilities of national and regional aviation authorities.

 To this end, EASA designs and implements major civil aviation cooperation projects, working hand-in-hand with the European Commission.

-Such technical cooperation projects are usually of a duration of around three years and are funded by the EU.
+Such technical cooperation projects are usually of a duration of around three years and are, in their majority, funded by the EU.
 They are implemented in close cooperation with the local authorities and stakeholders.